C3S/c3s.app/README.rst

-my.app
+c3s.app
 ======

+c3s.app is an early version of a registration and asset management tool for a creative commons collecting society. earliest alpha :-)

-my.app is a demo app for the cone stack, building on pyramid.
+It is also a demo app for the cone stack, building on pyramid.

 Two content types are in this: bands and tracks.
 A band object can contain tracks...